metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/15-bot-tax.md

 ## Overview

-The **Bot Tax** guard charges a penalty for invalid transactions in order to discourage bots from attempting to mint NFTs.
+The **Bot Tax** guard charges a penalty for invalid transactions to discourage bots from attempting to mint NFTs.
 This amount is usually small to hurt bots without affecting genuine mistakes from real users.
 All bot taxes will be transferred to the Candy Machine account so that, once minting is over, you can access these funds by deleting the Candy Machine account.

 This guard is a bit special and affects the minting behaviour of all other guards.
 When the Bot Tax is activated and any other guard fails to validate the mint, **the transaction will pretend to succeed**.
 This means no errors will be returned by the program but no NFT will be minted either.
 This is because the transaction must succeed for the funds to be transferred from the bot to the Candy Machine account.

 Additionally, the Bot Tax guard enables us to ensure the mint instruction was the last instruction of the transaction.
-This prevents bots from adding malicious instructions after the mint and return an error to avoid paying the tax.
+This prevents bots from adding malicious instructions after the mint and returns an error to avoid paying the tax.

 ![CandyMachinesV3-GuardsBotTax.png](/assets/candy-machine-v3/CandyMachinesV3-GuardsBotTax.png#radius)